felipedelduqui/felipedelduqui/README.md

 - 👋 I am a mechanical engineer that after some years developing pneumatic and hydraulic automated systems found a love for programming, Data Science and Machine Learning.
 - 📚 Currently studying everything needed for Machine Learning, from Python, Pandas and scikit-learn to MLOps.
+Also learning object detection through Deep Learning.
 - 🏃‍♂️ My next steps will be improve my skills related to SQL, R language, Spark and Data Mining
 - 👀 I am interested in any high tech solution, including engineering and programming fields.
 - 📞 You can reach me by my LinkedIn profile